Rinroli/simple-quasigroups/README.md

 ## Usage of [quasigroup.py](quasigroup.py)

 The algorithm is contained in the file [quasigroup.py](quasigroup.py).
 Dry run of this file will show an example on quasigroup from file [ex_2.txt](ex_2.txt) with printing of intermediate steps.
+An example of a possible result can be viewed in the [file](ex2_result.txt).

 ### Initialization